Facebook prices at top of range in landmark IPO

 Overall, financial advisers are struggling to manage clients' expectations about what the stock will do and in some cases, if they will be able to get any stock for them.

-"People want to just own it because they think it's the next Google and they missed out on that," said a financial adviser from Wells Fargo Advisors, the brokerage division of Wells Fargo & Co, which is part of the syndicate underwriting the deal.
+"People want to just own it because they think it's the next Google and they missed out on that," said a financial adviser from Wells Fargo Advisors, the brokerage division of Wells Fargo & Co (WFC.N), which is part of the syndicate underwriting the deal.

-Facebook has 33 underwriters for the IPO, led by Morgan Stanley, JPMorgan and Goldman Sachs.
+Facebook has 33 underwriters for the IPO, led by Morgan Stanley (MS.N), JPMorgan (JPM.N) and Goldman Sachs (GS.N).

 (Additional reporting by Jessica Toonkel and David Gaffen in New York, Alexei Oreskovic and Edwin Chan in San Francisco; Editing by Tiffany Wu, Phil Berlowitz and Steve Orlofsky)